 It's hard to say.
 No one knows exactly what causes BMS.
 However, some possible causes include:

-Anyone can have BMS, but it is more common in middle-aged or older women during the menopause (‘change of life').
+Anyone can have BMS, but it is more common in middle-aged or older women during the menopause (often called ‘the change' or ‘the change of life').

 You may have a moderate to severe burning feeling on your tongue, palate, lips, gums or inside your cheek.

-For some people the feeling begins in the morning and builds up to a peak by the evening, often easing by the night-time.
+For some people the feeling starts in the morning and builds up to a peak by the evening, often easing by night time.
 Some people have the burning feeling all the time.
 For others, the pain comes and goes.
 Other symptoms may include numbness or tingling of your mouth or tongue, a bitter or metallic taste, or a dry or sore mouth.